 By running each input buffer of question (c) with a faster clock, its throughput is increased.
 Using the fastest allowable clock (200 MHz), the aggregate memory access rate can reach 200 Maccesses/second.
-How much of that access rate can be consumed by the incoming link, in the worst case?
+How much of that access rate can be consumed by the incoming link, for worst-case (for this buffer) packet sizes?
 How many accesses per second remain available for the crossbar to use?
 What speedup factor does that represent?
-(Use worst-case packet size for all these questions).
-If this switch also includes output buffer memories (like most of the internal-speedup switches do), how many are these, what aggregate access rate must each provide, and what clock frequency and how many SRAM chips do they need?
+Besides this worst-case analysis, also make an average-case calculation for the speedup factor, assuming 320 Byte packets (320 = 2.5 \ 128), which require 3 segment accesses each.
+This switch also includes output buffer memories: how many are these, what aggregate access rate must each provide, and what clock frequency and how many SRAM chips do they need?
 How many SRAM chips do we need for the entire switch, how much power do they consume, what is the cost of buying them, and what would be the ASP of this switch?

-8.2 Single-Chip Shared-Buffer Switch
+7.2 Single-Chip Shared-Buffer Switch

 We wish to estimate how many 10-Gigabit Ethernet ports a single-chip shared-buffer switch can have, and what would be the capacity, area, and power consumption of the corresponding SRAM blocks on the chip.
 In other words, for an NxN shared-buffer switch, implemented on a single chip, with 10-Gigabit Ethernet ports, we wish to estimate how large N can be.
-The segment size will be 128 Bytes, as in the above exercise 8.1.
+The segment size will be 128 Bytes, as in the above exercise 7.1.

-Assume that the chip will be implemented in the 0.18-micron CMOS technology that we saw in class (section 2.2), and that the shared buffer will be built out of 1K x16 two-port SRAM blocks, operating at 300 MHz (their worst-case maximum rate, as we saw).
+Assume that the chip will be implemented in the 90 nm CMOS technology that we saw in class (section 2.2), and that the shared buffer will be built out of 1K x64 two-port SRAM blocks, operating at 400 MHz (their worst-case maximum rate, as we saw).